 Windows Vista will open another hot and sexy User Account Control dialog.
 Click Continue to open the console.

-There is also a much more detailed configuration console available - Local Group Policy.
+There is also a much more detailed configuration console available - Local Group Policy Editor.
 To access this, open Run dialog using keyboard shortcut Windows Key+R, type gpedit.msc and click OK.

 Settings described below are in Computer Configuration, Windows Settings, Security Settings section of Local Group Policy console window.